 The usual is 3 or more wet nappies per day, which will feel heavier, and 2 or more dirty nappies per day.
 This is called a “changing stool” and is now a softer greeny/brown colour.

+Your baby's stool should now be a yellow colour.
 If you baby’s stool remains green or returns to a green colour please let your midwife or health visitor know.

 Your baby is feeding well if:

 - He or she is satisfied after feeds

 - You experience no pain in your breast during feeding

 - By day 3 your baby is waking regularly for feeds and settling after feeds